borisdj/EFCore.BulkExtensions/README.md

 It can map [OwnedTypes](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities), also next are links with info how to achieve
 [NestedOwnedTypes](https://github.com/borisdj/EFCore.BulkExtensions/issues/167#issuecomment-476737959) and
 [OwnedInSeparateTable](https://github.com/borisdj/EFCore.BulkExtensions/issues/114#issuecomment-803462928).</br>
+On PG when Enum is in OwnedType it needs to have [Converter explicitly](https://github.com/borisdj/EFCore.BulkExtensions/issues/1108) configured in *OnModelCreating*.</br>

 Table splitting are somewhat specific but could be configured in way [Set TableSplit](https://github.com/borisdj/EFCore.BulkExtensions/issues/352#issuecomment-803674404).</br>
 With [Computed](https://docs.microsoft.com/en-us/ef/core/modeling/relational/computed-columns) and [Timestamp](https://docs.microsoft.com/en-us/ef/core/modeling/concurrency) Columns it will work in a way that they are automatically excluded from Insert.
 And when combined with *SetOutputIdentity* they will be Selected.<br>
 [Spatial](https://docs.microsoft.com/en-us/sql/relational-databases/spatial/spatial-data-types-overview?view=sql-server-ver15) types, like Geometry, also supported and if  Entity has one, clause *EXIST ...
 EXCEPT* is skipped because it's not comparable.<br>